-Mundra (1966) reported that 75 percent of Agricultural Extension Officers in Rajasthan did not involve the farmers and local leaders in their effort to improve agricultural practices in their area.
+Mundra (1966) reported that 75 percent of Agricultural Extension Officers in Rajasthan did not involve the farmers and local loaders in their effort to improve agricultural practices in their area.
 Planning of agricultural programme and implementing them according to existing resources were followed by 30 percent.

-The study on role perception and role performance of Managing Directors, Agricultural Extension Officers and Gramasevaks: of Farmers' Service Societies in Karnataka by Rajagopal (1977) indicated that educational roles such as giving correct recommendations and offering advices on cultivation practices, conducting meetings and group discussions with farmers to explain the development scheme of Farmers' Service Co-operative Societies and advising the member farmers to use improved seeds and fertilizers were regularly performed by majority of Gramasevaks.
-The activity that was not performed by majority of Gramasevaks was persuading the members to settle their debts with Farmers' Service Cooperative Societies.
+The study on role perception and role performance of Managing Directors, Agricultural Extension Officers and oks Gramasevakas of Farmers' Service Societies in Karnataka by Rajagopal (1977) indicated that educational roles such as giving correct recommendations and offering advices on cultivation practices conducting meetings and group

-Role performance of the leaders of efficient multipurpose cooperative societies was significantly better than the non-efficient co-operative societies and the best role performance was in respect of planning while the least, with respect to farm business, as reported by Mahipal and Rai (1978).
+Role performance of the leaders of efficient multipurpose cooperative societies was significantly better than the non-efficient co-operative societies and the best role performance was in respect of planning while the least with respect to farm business, as reported by Mahipal and Rai (1978)

-Janardhana (1979) found that majority of Agricultural Extension Officers in Karnataka were in low to medium performance category.
-Educational activities like conducting monthly meetings of Agricultural Assistants and educating them on new farm technology, conducting field days, educational group meetings and discussions for the the benefit of farmers and training farmers and Agricultural Assistants were best performed by Agricultural Extension The least performed activities were training the Officers. farmers in marketing their produce, storing food grains and educating them through exhibitions and audio visual aids.
+Danardhana (1979) found that majority of Agricultural Extension Officers in Karnataka were in low to medium performance category.
+Educational activities like conducting monthly meetings of Agricultural Assistants and educating them on new farm technology, conducting field days educational group meetings and discussions for the the benefit of farmers and training farmers and Agricultural Assistants were best performed by Agricultural Extension Officers.
+The least performed activities were training the farmers in marketing their produce, storing food grains and educating them through exhibitions and audio visual aids

-Veerabhadraiah (1980), while studying the time management, job involvement and job performance of extension supervisors, discovered that Dy.
-Directors of Agriculture performed the functions involving more of technical skill and slightly more number of days compared to Asst.
-Directors of Agriculture.
-So also were the functions involving more of human relations skill and conceptual skill.
+Veerabhadralah (1980) while studying the time management job involvement and job performance of extension supervisors discovered that Dy Directors of Agriculture performed the functions involving more of technical skill and slightly more number of days compared to Asst Directors of agriculture.
+So also were the functions involving more of human relations skill and conceptual skill

-Reddy (1982) found that the Agricultural Assistants were evenly distributed in "high" and "low" job performance categories.
+Reddy (1982) found that the Agricultural Assistants were evenly distributed in high and low job performance categories

-Supplier's and services, administrative and organisational roles were performed better than planning, education and supervisory roles by Jr. Agricultural Officers in Kerala as reported by Sobhana (1982).
+Supplies and services administrative and organisational roles were performed better than planning education and supervisory roles by Jr Agricultural Officers in Kerala as reported by Sobhana (1982)

-Studies by Katteppa (1984) revealed that majority of specific role definition items describing functions under each of the 11 different broad roles prescribed in the job chart for the position of the Agricultural Officers were followed at the poor level followed by the proportion of items which were performed at highly satisfactory level.
-Most of the specific role definition items describing functions under each of 10 different broad roles prescribed in job chart for the position of Agricultural Officers were performed at satisfactory level and very less proportion of of items were performed at highly satisfactory level.
-When seven different broad roles prescribed in the job chart for the position of Agricultural Officers were studied, most of them were found to be performed at "satisfactory" level and very less proportion of items, at "highly satisfactory" level.
+Studies by Kentteppa (1984) revealed that majority of specific role definition items describing functions under each of the 11 different broad roles prescribed in the job chart for the position of the Agricultural Officers were followed at the poor level followed by the proportion of items which were performed at highly satisfactory level Most of the specific role definition items describing functions under each of 10 different broad roles prescribed in job chart for the position of Agricultural Officers were performed at satisfactory level and very less proportion of of items were performed at highly satisfactory level.
+When seven different broad roles prescribed in the job chart for the position of Agricultural Officers were studied, most of them were found to be performed at satisfactory level and very less proportion of items at highly satisfactory level.

-In his study on job perception, job performance and job satisfaction of Extension Guides in Karnataka, Gowda (1985) opined that the Extension Guides were evenly distributed in high and low job performance category.
-Moreover, they differed significantly in the area of job performance, Jayaramaiah et al. (1985), while studying the role performance of contact farmers remarked that they were comparatively less effective demonstrators as and innovators.
+his study on job perception job performance and job satisfaction of Extension Guides in Karnataka Gowda (1985) opined that the Extension Guides were evenly distributed in high and low job performance category Moreover, they differed significantly in the area of job performance, Javaramalah et al (1985) while studying the role performance of contact farmers remarked that they were less effective comparatively as demonstrators and innovators

-Islam et al. (1987), in their study on the factors of performance of Barangay council officials in Philippines, attributed the low performance to investing most of their time to major and minor occupations consequently getting less time for Barangay council affairs, lack of leadership experiences, lack of training and lack of awareness of community problems.
+Islam et al (1987), in their study on the factors of performance of Barangay council officials in Philippines, attributed the low performance to investing most of their time to major and minor occupations consequently getting less time for Barangay council affairs, lack of leadership experiences lack of training and lack of awareness of community problems